Square One

 As I stood on the sidewalk in front of the house I looked down the empty, gloomy street.
 The ocean fog had made its way over the Santa Monica foothills and settled into the country club as it does every night at this time, making the place look like The Exorcist movie poster.
 And there I stood in front of the home, just like Father Karras did in the poster, and just like him I was unsure and a little frightened by what uncertainties were inside the house - a house I didn’t know filled with memories I couldn’t reconcile.

+No job.
+No girl.
+No direction.
 No place to call my own.
+No life.

 Square one.